Israel – June 2011

-The year I was to turn forty my mom was to turn sixty, and I thought a good way to celebrate would be to take her to Israel.
+The year I turn forty is also the year my mom turns sixty and I thought a good way to celebrate would be to take her to Israel.
 Unfortunately, a few years before this she was diagnosed with bladder cancer and she lost her battle with it just a month before turning sixty.
 She let me know that she wanted to be cremated but made me promise not to keep her ashes “in a damn urn.”
 I knew what I needed to do.

 My wife has an aunt who resides in Israel with her Israeli husband, so we asked if we could visit during my summer break.
 I wasn’t entirely sure where I would spread my mother’s ashes or even if I could get them through Israel’s intense security, I just knew I had a promise to keep.

 I’ve only ever been called into the little room beside the immigration windows on two occasions, once in Dubai and this time in Tel Aviv.
-As we were visiting my wife’s family, we decided it would be best to let her do the talking.
-For some reason, the immigration official didn’t seem to understand how my wife, who is Chinese, could have an aunt, also Chinese, living and working in Israel.
-She explained that she lived in Israel with her Israeli husband.
+As we are visiting my wife’s family, we decided it would be best to let her do the talking.
+For some reason, the immigration official doesn’t seem to understand how my wife, who is Chinese, could have an aunt, also Chinese, living and working in Israel.
+She explains that she lives in Israel with her Israeli husband.
 “Is she an Israeli citizen?” she is asked.
 When replying yes, the response is, “How can that be?”

 After a few more minutes of this back-and-forth, a second immigration official arrives, seems just as confused, and we’re asked to follow her to a sitting area while our passports are taken away.
 A few more minutes pass before I’m called into the little room, which consists of a desk and another official.
 I’m asked to have a seat and then I’m ignored while the official types on his computer and then gets up to consult with a colleague.
 I can see our passports sitting on the desk between us, so that’s something.